 Solar is the first key to easily converting your home to net zero and making money while doing so.
 A lot of people overestimate the price of solar because it used to cost a lot and they haven’t rechecked the prices recently.
 It turns out that the price of panels has been falling steadily for decades now.
 Even if you did the math on solar and found it wasn’t profitable for your home just a few years ago, it may well be so today.
 The price of installing solar on a home dropped over 60% from 2010 to 2017!
 All these price drops, along with the federal tax credit for installing solar means that if your roof gets decent sun you can now probably make money by putting panels on it.
 How much money depends on a lot of factors, which I delve into in my solar ROI post, but the key thing to realize is that solar panels now essentially pay for themselves and beat pretty much all “safe” investments.

 WARNING: The Federal Solar Tax Credit (also called the Investment Tax Credit, or ITC) has dropped from 30% of total install cost in 2019 to 26% in 2020.
-It will drop again to 22% in 2021, and then be gone for residential systems in 2022.
-Even if solar costs keep falling as they have, a system installed in 2021 with the 22% tax credit will be cheaper than a system installed between 2022 and 2026, maybe longer.
-Unless you have a lot of faith that congress will extend this credit, you should install before 2021 ends!
+It was going to drop again to 22% in 2021 but has been extended to stay 26% till 2022.
+In 2023 it’ll drop to 22%, then it’s gone for residential installs in 2024.
+Even if solar costs keep falling as they have, a system installed in 2022 with the 26% tax credit will be cheaper than a system installed between 2023 and 2026, maybe longer.
+I’m impressed that Congress extended this credit but I doubt they’ll do it again.

 Efficiency Improvements Vs Solar